MamiyevR/CSCI3170project/README.md

 private String password = "12345678";
 ```

-This parameters specify the location of local mysql server.
+These parameters specify the location of local mysql server.
 Before you launching our code,
 please setup local mysql server via:

 ```bash